haelmic3/Graphics2/app/README.md

 Click and draging the mouse pan left right and up down.
 There is no current z tilt adjustment or calibration apart from any input the headset may provide.
 With this it's somewhat posible to navagate with and without a headset.

+# Declearation of sources and methods

+ favicon.ico
+ Entirely my own and no help other then the program it was created with licensed in a way no credit other than anything embeded in the file which to my knowlege no such branding is present.

+	file.manager.js
+ Written by me with no other asstance other then the documentation from http://developer.mozilla.org

+	file.worker.js
+ Written by me with no other asstance other then the documentation from http://developer.mozilla.org

+	index.html
+Written by me linking to a library provided by https://aframe.io/

+Documentation I used to write the application can be found at https://aframe.io/docs/0.9.0/

+node.js
+Written by me with documentation assistance from https://nodejs.org/ no other sources used.